RSE-Cambridge/iris-magnum/magnum-tour/README.md

 To access Kubernetes, you will need to install kubectl on a machine that will have access to the Kubernetes API.
-Using the default templates at Cambirdge IRIS the Kubernetes API is accessed via a public IP address: https://kubernetes.io/docs/tasks/tools/install-kubectl/
+Using the default templates at Cambridge IRIS the Kubernetes API is accessed via a public IP address: https://kubernetes.io/docs/tasks/tools/install-kubectl/

     curl -LO https://storage.googleapis.com/kubernetes-release/release/`curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt`/bin/linux/amd64/kubectl